hapax/hapax.github.io/assets/mindjam.md

 </span>

 In a sense, who we are *is* our fate.
-This does not prevent our choices from being meaningful, and perhaps more sharply,
+This does not prevent our choices from being meaningful; rather, the point of eternal recurrence as I understand it is that it makes it makes them all the more meaningful.
+You will be constituted by this set of self-creative acts forever.

 #### Brainjamor